isomerpages/nlb-biblioasia/_apr-2010/Chinese Dialect Groups and Their Occupations in 19th and Early 20th Century Singapore.md

 Hokkiens’ strong economic position allowed them to accumulate capital, which in turn gave them a higher chance of venturing into new businesses like rubber planting when the economy grew (Cheng, 1985).
 Hokkien capitalists were the first pioneers to invest in rubber planting, which was considered to be a riskier and more capital-intensive venture than gambier planting, as rubber could be tapped only after many years, and was also subjected to violent price fluctuations.
 The rubber boom during World War I and the Korean War strengthened Hokkiens’ economic position further and Hokkiens went on to control the speculative coffee and spice trade, as well as a number of banks, including the Ho Hong Bank (1917), Oversea-Chinese Banking Corporation (1932), United Overseas Bank (1935), Bank of Singapore (1954), and Tat Lee Bank (1975), to name a few (Cheng, 1985).

-Another well-documented trade specialisation among Hokkiens (specifically those who came from Anxi of Quanzhou prefecture) was the *chap he tiam* business, otherwise known as the “mixed goods” store or retail provision store business (Chou & Lim, 1990).
+Another well-documented trade specialisation among Hokkiens (specifically those who came from Anxi of Quanzhou prefecture) was the *chap he tiam* business, otherwise known as the “mixed goods” store or retail provision store business (Chou &amp; Lim, 1990).
 Well-known Hokkien personalities like Tan Kah Kee and Lee Kong Chian were also involved in the pineapple-canning business (Tan, 1999).
 All in all, Hokkiens dominated the more lucrative trades and had a lion’s share in the following fields: banking, finance, insurance, shipping, manufacturing, import and export trade in Straits produce, ship-handling, textiles, realty and even building and construction (Cheng, 1985).

 <img style="width:80%;" src="/images/Vol%206%20Issue%201/ChineseDialect/Chap%20he%20tiam.jpg">
  <div style="background-color: white;">A <i>chap he tiam</i> in China Street stocked with dried goods and Chinese produce. <i>Image reproduced from Tan, T. (Ed.).
 (1990).
 Chinese dialect groups: Traits and trades,</i> p.
 24. All rights reserved, Opinion Books, 1990.</div>